juliev42/juliev42.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Electrical Engineering and Computer Science, Minor in Biomedical Engineering, Massachusetts Institute of Technology, 2016-2020
+* B.S. in Electrical Engineering and Computer Science (Minor in Biomedical Engineering) Massachusetts Institute of Technology, 2016-2020
-* M.Eng. in Electrical Engineering and Computer Science, AI Concentration, Massachusetts Institute of Technology, 2020-2021
+* M.Eng. in Electrical Engineering and Computer Science (AI Concentration) Massachusetts Institute of Technology, 2020-2021

 Work Experience
 ======